Optimal Portfolio Using Factor Graphical Lasso: Optimal Portfolio Allocation

-where $\balpha\defeq \bTheta\boldm$.
-Equation \eqref{ee20} tells us that once an investor specifies the desired return, $\mu$, and maximum risk-tolerance level, $\sigma$, this pins down the Sharpe Ratio of the portfolio which makes the optimization problems of minimizing risk in \eqref{sys2} and maximizing expected return of the portfolio in \eqref{sys3} identical.
+Equation \eqref{ee19} tells us that once an investor specifies the desired return, $\mu$, and maximum risk-tolerance level, $\sigma$, the MRC weight maximizes the Sharpe Ratio of the portfolio.

-This brings us to three alternative portfolio allocations commonly used in the existing literature: Global Minimum-Variance portfolio in \eqref{eq2}, Markowitz Weight-Constrained portfolio in \eqref{eq3} and Markowitz Maximum-Risk-Constrained portfolio in \eqref{ee20}.
+Therefore, we have three alternative portfolio allocations commonly used in the existing literature: GMV in \eqref{eq2}, MWC in \eqref{eq3} and MRC in \eqref{ee20}.
 It is clear that all formulations require an estimate of the precision matrix $\bTheta$.